ppissias/SpacePixels/MANUAL.md

 ### System Requirements
 *   **Operating System**: Windows, macOS, or Linux.
-*   **Java Runtime**: Java 8 or higher (Java 11+ recommended).
+*   **Java Runtime**: Java 21 or higher
 *   **Memory**: A minimum of 4GB RAM is recommended.
 Large FITS sequences may require significantly more memory.
 *   **Optional Software**: ASTAP (for local plate-solving).

 ### Installation and Running
-SpacePixels is distributed as a Gradle project.
+You can download the latest release, unzip, go to the bin folder and run `SpacePixels.bat` (Windows) or `SpacePixels` (Linux / Mac).

+You can also download the Gradle project.
 To build and run the application:
-1. Ensure Java is installed and in your system\u0027s PATH.
+1. Ensure Java is installed and in your system PATH.
 2. Open a terminal/command prompt in the project root directory.
 3. Run the application using the Gradle wrapper:
    *   **Windows**: `gradlew run`